masyl/isomaton/doc/roadmap.md

 - DONE: Health meter in the character status
 - DONE: Chicken have 2 health points
 - FIXED: bug: invalid moves are animated before they get invalidated or rolled back!!! make weird results
+- FIXED: bug: on first draw, the depth ordering is wrong

 - Slime attacks chickens instead of hunting the princess when they are near enough
-- bug: the slime is not re-spawning anymore
 - bug: the soundtrack doesn loop properly
-- bug: on first draw, the depth ordering is wrong

-### v0.10 Spawner
+### v0.10 Spawner & True Death
+- The slime dies when it runs out of life
 - New slime respawns after 10 steps
 - Spawner actor responsible for spawning actors after X steps when none exists.
 The spawner will choose a random spawn point.
 - The stage adds a spawner instead of the slime itself.